berndkuennen/heidolph_web2rs232/README.md

 * RX2 -> RX
 * TX2 -> TX

+The setup is quite simple and needs just a couple of wires (see [photo](https://raw.githubusercontent.com/berndkuennen/heidolph_web2rs232/master/img/breadboard-setup.jpg "breadboard setup") of breadboard setup).

 ## The commands
 The Heidolph Hei-Connect stirrers support a couple of commands which are